Probely/farcaster-onprem-agent/README.md

   is properly configured.

-  Alternatively, the agent can use an HTTP proxy to connect to Probely, if the `HTTP_PROXY` environment variable is set on the container.
+  Alternatively, the agent can use an HTTP proxy to connect to Probely, if the `HTTP_PROXY` environment variable is set on the `docker-compose.yml` file.

   While the agent should be able to use a proxy to connect to Probely, this may result in poor network performance.
 We **strongly** recommend that you allow the agent to connect to